2023-on view 20

 ON VIEW 20

-Lars Schwander - Portrait of Martin Kippenberger
+Lars Schwander– Portrait of Martin Kippenberger

 William Anastasi – In Print 1988–2015

-Lars Schwander presents a larger series of portraits of Martin Kippenberger, created in 1996.
-The series is exhibited together for the first time in the gallery’s project space, Stalke Cube.
+Lars Schwander presented a larger series of portraits of Martin Kippenberger, created in 1996.
+The series was exhibited together for the first time in the gallery’s project space, Stalke Cube.
+Schwander was a leading figure in European photography and had worked extensively with curation, communication, and exhibition organization.
+His works were represented in collections such as Bibliothèque Nationale (Paris), Rosphoto

-Schwander is a leading figure in European photography and has worked with curation, communication, and exhibition organization.
-Schwander’s works are represented in collections such as Bibliothèque Nationale (Paris), Rosphoto (St. Petersburg), Louis Vuitton (Paris), The Royal Library (Copenhagen), Musée de la Photographie (Charleroi), the Museum of Photographic Art (Odense), and the Obrist Collection.
+(St. Petersburg), Louis Vuitton (Paris), The Royal Library (Copenhagen), Musée de la Photographie (Charleroi), the Museum of Photographic Art (Odense), and the Obrist Collection

 MARTIN KIPPENBERGER / LARS SCHWANDER